Hats-Protocol/proposal-hatter/docs/spec.md

 ## 7) Invariants

-- Exact‑bytes execution: only the stored `hatsMulticall` bytes can be executed; `hatsMulticall.length > 0`.
+- Exact‑bytes execution: only the stored `hatsMulticall` bytes can be executed.
 - Atomicity: if the Hats call fails, nothing changes (no funding approval).
 - Spend monotonicity and authority:
   - `allowanceRemaining` increases only via successful `execute` or via Owner admin `setAllowance`/`decreaseAllowance`.
   - `allowanceRemaining` decreases only via `withdraw` or Owner admin `decreaseAllowance`/`setAllowance`.
+  - Maximum allowance per hat is `type(uint88).max` for storage optimization while maintaining sufficient range.
-- Treasury custody: committee has no access; Proposal Hatter is the only actor orchestrating transfers via the Safe’s AllowanceModule within owner‑set module limits.
+- Treasury custody: committee has no access; Proposal Hatter is the only actor orchestrating transfers via the Safe's AllowanceModule within owner‑set module limits.
 - Replay safety: `proposalId` binds chain, this contract, Hats core target, payload bytes, recipient hat, token, amount, timelock, and salt.
 Identical inputs with the same salt are deduped; choosing a new salt permits a fresh proposal for the same payload.
 - State machine: No execution if state ∈ {`ProposalState.Escalated`, `ProposalState.Canceled`, `ProposalState.Defeated`, `ProposalState.Executed`}.